apollographql/apollo-client/docs/source/advanced/testing.md

     </MockedProvider>
   );

-  //Fails because react-apollo will initially show a loading state expect(dogsToBePresent);
+  //Fails because React Apollo will initially show a loading state expect(dogsToBePresent);
 });
 ```

 Despite having mocked the request the above test will still fail.
-Due to the asynchronous nature of react-apollo the loading state will be rendered instead of the dog name.
+React Apollo will first show a loading state before it successfully retrieves the data and renders the dog name.

-In order to overcome this issue we advise you separate the react-apollo components from presentational components and test these independently.
+In order to overcome this issue you can separate the React Apollo components from presentational components and test these independently.

 Let's see how we can refactor the code to improve testability.